Sioux Falls Canaries (1902–1953): 1902 & 1903: Iowa–South Dakota League

 After the 1901 team played in an informal league, minor league baseball began with the 1902 Sioux Falls Canaries, who became members of the Class D level Iowa–South Dakota League.

 The Iowa–South Dakota League contained six teams in its inaugural minor league season.
 Sioux Falls joined the Flandreau Indians, Le Mars Blackbirds, Rock Rapids Browns, Sheldon and Sioux City Cornhuskers teams as league charter members in 1902.
 The newly formed league began its season schedule on May 27, 1902.

 The National Association of Professional Baseball Leagues, known today as Minor League Baseball, was organized at a meeting in Chicago, Illinois on September 5, 1901.
 The Iowa-South Dakota League was one of the original 14 minor leagues that began play in 1902.
-As the Iowa–South Dakota League teams were forming, Sioux Falls and Rock Rapids had conflicts over two players. both teams were attempting to sign Fred Carisch and Harry Swalm to their rosters.
+As the Iowa–South Dakota League teams were forming, Sioux Falls and Rock Rapids had conflicts over two players.
+Both Sioux Falls and Rock Rapids were attempting to sign Fred Carisch and Harry Swalm to their rosters.
 Eventually, Rock Rapids dropped their claim to Carisch who signed with Sioux Falls.

 Sioux Falls native Bobby Warner became the 33-year-old player-manager of the Canaries in their first minor league season.
 Warner had previously played in the minor leagues with four different teams in the Western Association before his first stint as a manager with his hometown team.

 During the 1902 season, Sioux Falls had league leading records of 23-5 on July 3 and 30-10 on July 18 in the first half standings.
 In the second half standings, Sioux Falls was 25-10, behind only the 26-7 Flandreau Indians on September 12 in the second half standings.
 On September 23, a newspaper article indicated that all of the league teams lost money except Sioux City, which claimed a $2,500 profit for the season.

 In their first season of minor league play, the Sioux Falls Canaries won the 1902 South Dakota League championship.
-During the season, the Flandreau franchise did not begin play until June 20, and was awarded a record of 9-9 after beginning play, which made its overall first-half record 31-22.
-The Canaries had the league's best overall record, finishing 65-24 and a mere 0.5 game ahead of Flandreau.
+During the season, the Flandreau franchise did not join the league and begin play until June 29.
+After joining the league, Flandreau was awarded a record of 9-9 when beginning play.
+This made which made its overall first-half record 31-22.
+The Canaries had the league's best overall record, finishing 65-24 and a mere ½ game ahead of Flandreau.
 Sheldon won 15 total games and finished in last place, 49.0 games behind Sioux Falls.
 The Sioux Falls player/manager Bobby Warner appeared in 81 games and the team owner was Charles Craig.